-Every enterprise prioritizes audio and video quality to deliver the exceptional video conferencing experience.
+Every enterprise prioritizes audio and video quality to deliver exceptional video conferencing experience.
 Be it LAN (Local Area Network) or WAN (Wide Area Network), it is important to give Quality of Service (QoS) support in both the cases so that the real-time video conferencing and data streaming do not get hampered at any cost.
 HD Video Conferencing traffic has higher bandwidth requirements and implementing QoS helps in managing the bandwidth requirements well.

 If network conditions are not appropriate, then one can cling to high-quality video collaboration meetings with Scalable Video Coding (SVC) technology.
 It is an extension of H264 Advanced Video Coding (AVC), which allows the systems to work under variable network conditions.
 It breaks up the video bit streams into bit stream subsets that add layers of quality and resolution to video signals.
 By dropping these bit stream subsets/packets, SVC is able to reduce the frame rate, resolution or bandwidth consumption of an image, which prevents the image from breaking up.

 Generally, calling requires equal bandwidth for each end-point to get connected, such as, if the call is initiated for three workstations, then it requires, let’s say, 1 Mbps for each end-point.
-Therefore, total 3 Mbps is needed at the primary station.
-But, after adopting cloud solution, the bandwidth is optimized.
+Therefore, total of 3 Mbps is needed at the primary station.
+But, after adopting a cloud solution, the bandwidth is optimized.
 As a matter of fact, the primary station is connected to the cloud, and only 1 Mbps bandwidth is required for all 3 stations.
 Overall, the cloud solution helps in better bandwidth utilization.

-Last but not the least, upgrading bandwidth is a prompt solution for a clear and qualitative video conferencing, if problem is due to low bandwidth.
+Last but not least, upgrading bandwidth is a prompt solution for a clear and qualitative video conferencing, if the problem is due to low bandwidth.